anoma/typhon/docs/fromTLAtoStateright.md

 ## Untyped Sets vs. “actual”  data-types
-As TLA+ does not have any types (since everything is a set), one probably has to add type annotations, which allow to derive the corresponding types in rust.
+As TLA⁺ does not have any types (since everything is a set), one probably has to add type annotations, which allow to derive the corresponding types in rust.
 A restrictive way to do this is to enforce the type system